Malibia/exitor-monorepo/README.md

 - [X] Edit Created Asset exclusively on Exitor
 - [X] Delete Created Asset exclusively on Exitor

-Exitor is an exiting platform exclusively for small businesses and sole proprietorships
+Exitor is an open-source business exiting platform exclusively for small businesses and sole proprietorships